 You see, money didn’t grant these men happiness; money didn’t bring them a sense of security.
 The pursuit of money—the blind quest for more—crippled them, transmogrified them, actually made them less secure.
 I knew guys who earned half a million a year but who were such a financial mess that they couldn’t get a loan for a Toyota Corolla.
 And all these men had one other thing in common: many moons ago, they too thought they’d be different.

 Like them, I figured once I achieved a certain level of success, as soon as I’d “made it,” I’d no longer need to worry about money.
 But the truth is that, back on Warren Street, it wasn’t the lack of money that made us poor.
 No, Mom and I were poor because of poor decisions.
 Repeated poor decisions.

 These days I earn far fewer greenbacks, but my decisions are better.
 Last year, as a 31-year-old indie author, I brought home less money than my 19-year-old commission-check-earning self—way less actually.
 But I also paid off debt, traveled the country, felt more secure.
 Most importantly, I didn’t worry about money.

 So I guess this is what it feels like to no longer worry about money—a feeling I didn’t need to earn a pile of cash to feel.
 It turns out that repeated good decisions—not money—allow us to let go of the worry that plagues us.
 Once I let go of the worry, I had nothing to worry about.

-“What It Feels Like to No Longer Worry About Money” is partially excerpted from The Minimalists’ book, Everything That Remains.
+“What It Feels Like” is an excerpt from Everything That Remains.